Holly Carter (MA) MBACP

 I also offer the opportunity for intensive counselling – which may be appropriate in a time of unexpected family or personal crisis, or when there are geographical challenges which make intensive sessions a more manageable option.
 Such work might comprise extended morning and afternoon meetings over two or three consecutive days.

-I very much value the opportunities provided when seeing clients face to face, but currently I am conducting my practice remotely, by telephone or internet (zoom, skype, teams).
+I very much value the opportunities provided when seeing clients face to face, but I also work remotely, by telephone or internet (zoom, skype).
 ‘Remote’ counselling is not always a safe or effective way of working, and I will always discuss the possible advantages and disadvantages of this approach.